nohackjustnoobb/Macro-Deck-Firmware/README.md

 When an button is clicked, a message will be sent with the type `bc` (button clicked).
 The data portion contains:

-- The path of the clicked button.
+- The path (without extension) of the clicked button.

 ### Retrieving Device Information